spack/spack/lib/spack/docs/module_file_support.rst

 Autoload dependencies
 """""""""""""""""""""

-In some cases it can be useful to have module files that automatically load their dependencies.
-This may be the case for Python extensions, if not activated using ``spack activate``:
+Often it is required for a module to have its (transient) dependencies loaded as well.
+One example where this is useful is when one package needs to use executables provided by its dependency; when the dependency is autoloaded, the executable will be in the PATH.
+Similarly for scripting languages such as Python, packages and their dependencies have to be loaded together.

+As of Spack 0.18.0, autoloading is enabled in the default configuration:

 .. code-block:: yaml

     modules:
       default:
         tcl:
+          all:
+            autoload: direct
+        lmod:
+          all:
+            autoload: direct

+For more fine-grained control, autoloading can be disabled or enabled conditionally:

+    modules:
+      default:
+        tcl:
+          all:
+            autoload: none
           ^python:
-           autoload: 'direct'
+            autoload: direct

 The configuration file above will produce module files that will load their direct dependencies if the package installed depends on ``python``.